cloud-elements/devportal/docs/guides/elements/config.md

 6. In **Parameter Type** select the source of the parameter.
 7. In **Vendor Type** select how the API provider receives the parameter.
 9. If you want to switch the standard workflow where the parameters on the left are part of the request from Cloud Elements, and want the parameters on the left to represent the response from the API provider, click **Parameter Source**, and then select **Response**.
+10. To make the parameter a required part of the request, switch **Required** on.
+For parameters that require user input, the parameter becomes required when testing an element instance in the API documentation.
 11. In **Parameter Description** enter a brief description of the parameter.
 If the parameter appears in the API documentation, this description also appears.
 8. Click **Save**.